-Foundations of Language and Cognition through Research-Based Practices in Reading components of reading as a process oral language, phonological awareness, phonics, fluency, vocabulary and comprehension.
+Foundations of Language and Cognition through Research-Based Practices in Reading 3 Credits

+Teachers will develop substantive understanding of the six components of reading as a process oral language, phonological awareness, phonics, fluency, vocabulary and comprehension.
 Teachers will also scaffold student learning by applying principles of research-based reading instruction and integrating the six components of reading to better serve the needs of diverse learners.
 EPI permission required to allow audit.